garethjmsaunders/digital-code-style-guide/php.md

 The PHP closing tag (`?>`) is optional for the PHP parser.
 However, if used any whitespace following the closing tag can cause unexpected output, errors, or blank pages (if errors are suppressed).

-All PHP files MUST omit the PHP closing tag.
-Remove trailing whitespace and end the file with a single empty line.
+For files that contain only PHP code you MUST omit the PHP closing tag.
+Remove any trailing whitespace and end the file with a single empty line.

 ```
 // Wrong